- Our Mission

 The Guam Department of Agriculture has many programs within multiple divisions.
 Those divisions include:

-Director’s Office: Law Enforcement Animal and Plant Industry: Animal Health, Plant Inspection Station, Plant Nursery Agricultural Development Services: Consumer Marketing and Farm Services, Equipment and Maintenance Wildlife Resources: Brown Tree Snake Aquatic Resources: Fisheries Forestry and Soil Resources: Fire Protection, Forest Health Management, Urban Forestry, Forest Stewardship Animal Health and Animal Control (under Director’s office)
+Director’s Office: Law Enforcement Animal and Plant Industry: Animal Health, Plant Inspection Station, Plant Nursery Agricultural Development Services (ADS): Bona Fide Farmers Certification, Plant Nursery, Agricultural Marketing, Farm Plans, Wildlife Resources: Brown Tree Snake Aquatic Resources: Fisheries Forestry and Soil Resources: Fire Protection, Forest Health Management, Urban Forestry, Forest Stewardship Animal Health and Animal Control (under Director’s office)

 Public Law 28-57